rtrouton/documentation_VM_profiles/README.md

-# documentation_VM_profiles
+# documentation VM scripts
-These are management profiles I use when creating VMs for documentation purposes.
+These are scripts I use when creating VMs for documentation purposes.